 Emergency Shelter Program– provides emergency services for up to 90 days.

 Transitional Housing Program– provides shelter and supportive services for an average 5 months.

 Permanent Housing Program– provides permanent, affordable housing to graduates and members of the community.

 We are one of the few homes that serve homeless women who suffer from a variety of issues such as economic hardship, domestic violence, mental health issues, and substance abuse.
 Our goal for each client is self-sufficiency and independence, breaking the vicious cycle of homelessness.

 The Process of Healing Homelessness

 When a client first comes into our program, she is assigned a case manager who works with her to identify the issues that led to homelessness.
 An individual recovery or work plan is then developed with clearly defined goals and objectives.
-Each client is required to meet with her case manager on a minimum of a weekly basis to discuss progress towards each established goal.
+Each client meets with her case manager on a weekly basis to discuss progress towards each established goal.
 We assist clients in securing gainful employment within 30 days of program entry.
-We then begin a monthly budgeting and savings program with them, requiring each client to save 80% of her discretionary income while in our program.
+We then begin a monthly budgeting and savings program with them, where each client saves 80% of her discretionary income while in our program.

 CCH also hosts family-centered events year round including holiday parties, picnics, opportunities to attend professional sporting events and theater productions as well as many other volunteer-run events.
 All of these activities are designed to support and enrich the lives of our mothers and children, helping them build positive family memories while working toward major goals of independence and self-sufficiency while residing in our shelter programs.
 We keep in touch and provide follow-up care long after our clients graduate.
 They become part of our family.